JuliousHurtado/meta-training-setup/README.md

     python main.py --config ./configs/config_cifar100.yml

-In the configuration files (.yml), one can change the conditions of the experiments.
-For example, change the number of epochs, change the F<sup>t</sup> function
+In the configuration files (.yml), we change the hyperparameters of the experiments.
+For example, the number of epochs, if using or not Meta-Learning or Mask Functions, using a pre-trained Resnet as F<sup>t</sup>, etc.
-(Random, resnet or Task), or even the components we want to use (Meta-Learning, Mask or both).

 If you have any questions, do not hesitate to write // Si tienes alguna pregunta, no dudes en escribirme.